KaiH0717/P-P4/README.md

 The point light is red, it should be in front of the camera rotating on its y axis, The directional light is a faded white, it is also rotating on its y axis.

+Make sure you build the solution before running it, my .vs file was too big so I delete them.